mattbrazza/Flutter/README.md

 + Understand when to keep code together/concise and when to modularize for future expansion
 + Better understand how MongoDB stores data (and how to query it)
 + Better understand AngularJS and its features; expand on Routing, Services, etc.
++ Understand Storage via Browser (not Cookies) and use within AngularJS

 #### Challenges Faced:
 + Not placing the carriage before the horse (i.e., styling before functionality)